cooljoseph1/bitnet/README.md

 There's a separate `brainfuck` branch.

 # More information?
-We'd recommend reading our `Final Paper.pdf`.
+We'd recommend reading our `Final Report.pdf`.